stevejay/react-roving-tabindex/README.md

 };

 const SomeComponent = () => (
-  // Wrap each group in a RovingTabIndexProvider.
+  // Wrap each roving tabindex group in a RovingTabIndexProvider.
   <RovingTabIndexProvider>
     {/*
       it's fine for the roving tabindex components to be nested